-MRC Industries, Inc. began in the 1940's when a group of parents took the initiative to provide alternatives for their disabled children.
-Incorporating officially in 1969, MRC has remained close to its family roots while evolving into a non-profit agency that administers innovative and diverse services through its programs: McKercher Skill-Building Services, Pathways Clubhouse, BridgeWays Case Management and Community Employment.
+MRC Industries, Inc. began in the 1940’s when a group of parents took the initiative to provide alternatives for their disabled children.
+Incorporating officially in 1969, MRC has remained close to its family roots while evolving into a non-profit agency that administers innovative and diverse services through its programs: McKercher Workforce Development Services, Pathways Clubhouse, BridgeWays Case Management and Community Employment.

 1940's